Saluana/busndb/docs/plugins.md

-# BusNDB Plugin System
+# skibbaDB Plugin System

-BusNDB provides a comprehensive plugin system that allows you to extend database functionality with custom behaviors, logging, caching, validation, and more.
+skibbaDB provides a comprehensive plugin system that allows you to extend database functionality with custom behaviors, logging, caching, validation, and more.
 Plugins can hook into various database operations and lifecycle events.

 ## Table of Contents